 Who will be next?
-Next, as in who will play on both offense and defense in the same game?
-George Frazier, that's who.
-He appeared for 14 snaps at defensive end for the first time against Arizona State, while lining up for his usual 15-20p players per game at fullback.
-He became the first Buff to appear on both sides of the ball since 2005 in the process, and is expected to do so the remainder of the season.
+Next, as in who will play on both offense and defense in the same game.
 In 2008, Eugene Goree was on-call to do so, as the redshirt frosh was both a DT and an OG during the second half of the season; he did appear on both sides of the ball but not in the same game.
 Through the years, there have been a few players who wind up playing on both sides of the ball in the same game: DT John Guydon was the latest to so, seeing action on defense (13 snaps at tackle) and offense (3 snaps at guard) at Texas on October 15, 2005; it was the first time it happened for a complete series with no gimmicks or special situations since WR Michael Westbrook played a series at safety against Baylor in 1993.
 DE James Garee also trotted in on offense in 2005, catching a pass as an end at Miami.
 DT Sam Wilder had been the last before 2005, as he caught a 9-yard pass against Kansas State in 2002.
 DT Justin Bannan, did the same, catching a 12-yard TD pass on his only play at Missouri in 2000.
 CB Ben Kelly tried tailback in 1999 at Texas Tech; he finished with three yards on one carry (a nice 5-yard run was wiped out by a penalty).
 Between 1994 and 2005, several Buffs played on both sides of the ball, as offensive linemen often played on the goal line or short yardage defense units-OG Heath Irwin, OG Clint Moore, OG Chris Naeole, OT Melvin Thomas and OG Brad Bedell all did it at one time or another between 1993 and1998.
 In 1990, OLBs Alfred Williams and Kanavis McGhee played some tight end in a 64-3 win over Kansas State (Williams caught a pass for 17 yards, McGhee didn't catch the one thrown his way).
-The last offensive skill player to swing over and try some defense was Westbrook
+The last offensive skill player to swing over and try some defense was Westbrook (four snaps at strong safety) against Baylor in 1993.

-WHY GU AND NOT UG?
+WHY GU AND NOT UC?